Hewlett, New York: Public education

 Hewlett is primarily located within the boundaries of (and is thus served by) the Hewlett-Woodmere School District (District 14), although smaller portions of the hamlet are located within the boundaries of (and are thus served by) the Lynbrook Union Free School District.
-As such, students who reside within Hewlett and attend public schools go to school in one of these districts depending on where they live within the hamlet.
+Accordingly, students who reside within Hewlett and attend public schools go to school in one of these districts depending on where they live within the hamlet.

 Private education

 The Yeshiva of South Shore is located in Hewlett.